aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/datetimegroupitem/_index.md

 ### getHour() {#getHour--}

+<b>@deprecated.</b> Please use the 'hour' property instead.
 Gets and sets the hour of the grouped date time.

 ```javascript
 getHour() : number;